Apollo-Level2-Web-Dev/L2-B2-Full-stack-Assignment-7/README.md

 | Marketing       | 63285.714285714286 |
 | Finance         | 58166.666666666667 |

-Prepare the SQL code for table creation, sample data insertion, and the seven queries in a text document or your preferred format.
-Include comments explaining each query's purpose and functionality. **Save your document as "postgreSQL_assignment.sql" or any other appropriate name.**
+Prepare the SQL code for table creation, sample data insertion, and the seven queries in a .sql file.
+Include comments explaining each query's purpose and functionality. **Save your document as "postgreSQL_assignment.sql" or any other appropriate name. don't add multiple file keep all the 7 queries in a single file**

 # **Private repository link**